gvwilson/thirdbit/fiction/iffy/index.md

 And even if we did,
 Intelligence might not share that information."

-"And Miz Kwan," she continued smoothly, turning to Iffy and holding out her hand again.
+"And Citizen Kwan," she continued smoothly, turning to Iffy and holding out her hand again.
 "A pleasure to meet you as well.
 I'm grateful to you for helping Mister Wales get here in one piece."